 What Is Integrated Care

-The goal of integrated care is to improve the care provided and patient satisfaction.
-By working in greater harmony with other departments, a person’s health can be properly assessed at a quicker rate, rather than expecting them to go back and forth from department to department to get answers as part of their diagnosis and treatment.
+The goal of integrated care is to improve patient outcomes and satisfaction.
+By working in greater harmony through technology-enabled collaboration, a person's health can be properly assessed at a quicker rate, rather than expecting them to navigate from department to department for diagnosis and treatment coordination.

 What integrated care means?